pandas-dev/pandas/doc/source/development/maintaining.rst

    let them know that in the future this kind of question should be on StackOverflow, and close the issue.

-6. **What labels and milestones should I add?**
+7. **What labels and milestones should I add?**

    Apply the relevant labels.
 This is a bit of an art, and comes with experience.
    Look at similar issues to get a feel for how things are labeled.

-   If there issue is clearly defined and the fix seems relatively straightforward, label the issue as "Good first issue".
+   If the issue is clearly defined and the fix seems relatively straightforward, label the issue as "Good first issue".

    Typically, new issues will be assigned the "Contributions welcome" milestone,